cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 ## Homework

-1. Replace the first item of the list `weight` by `None` and repeat everything.
+1. Replace the first item of the list `weight` by `None` and redo the calculations.
 Can you explain all the changes?

 2. In this new version, split the data in two parts, using `bio['weight'] <= 67` and `bio['weight'] > 67`.
 What happened with the first row?